Complexity Framework For Forbidden Subgraphs I: The Framework: Introduction

-In Section~\ref{s-poly} we consider polynomial-time solvable problems {\sc Diameter} and {\sc Radius}, which are studied in fine-grained complexity.
-Here, Theorem~\ref{t-dicho} gives a distinction between almost-linear-time solvability versus not having a subqua\-dratic-time algorithm under the Orthogonal Vectors and Hitting Set Conjectures.
+We then consider the polynomial-time solvable problems {\sc Diameter} and {\sc Radius}, which are studied in fine-grained complexity.
+Here, Theorem~\ref{t-dicho} gives a distinction between almost-linear-time solvability versus not having a subquadratic-time algorithm under the Orthogonal Vectors Conjecture~\cite{Wi05} and Hitting Set Conjecture~\cite{AWW16}, respectively.
+The Orthogonal Vectors conjecture is implied by SETH~\cite{Wi05} and by the Hitting Set Conjecture~\cite{AWW16}; we refer to~\cite{Wi18} for more context on both conjectures.